wiphanur/review-transformer/README.md

 - The application components are containerized using Docker, which are then managed and deployed using Kubernetes to handle orchestration efficiently.
 This setup provides resilience, scalability, and a high availability system that is crucial for handling our dataset's scale.

 # Data Set
-The dataset originates from the reputable source https://insideairbnb.com, featuring information specific to Paris, Île-de-France, France, within the Detailed Review Data subset.
+The dataset originates from the reputable source https://insideairbnb.com, featuring information specific to Paris, Île-de-France, France, within the Detailed Review Data subset, with a cut-off date of December 23, 2023.
 Comprising 1,721,452 rows and 6 columns, the dataset includes the following fields:

 - "listing_id" (integer)
 - "id" (integer)